brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 ## <a name="Intelligence"></a>Intelligence

-Intelligence is the classic “book smarts.”
+<dfn>Intelligence</dfn> is the classic “book smarts.”
 Anyone can be educated, but an intelligent character will remember things years or decades later and be able to logically put things together much more efficiently than other characters.
 It’s a required stat for scholars, but tacticians and military commanders, as well as investigator types, also have high Intelligence.

 Intelligence skills include Arcana, History, Investigation, Nature, and Religion.
 Most of these are general knowledge skills and good rolls will allow you to ask the DM what your character knows about certain things in the world—for instance, hearing a nobleman’s name might mean little to most characters, but a good History roll would tell you that this nobleman has been publicly challenging the king and buffing up his military force lately.
 Investigation is the odd one of the bunch, and is mostly used for looking for clues and searching for things.